 These homemade strawberry cream cheese scones are filled with fresh strawberries and topped with a vanilla glaze.

-Well, it’s that time of the year again.
+Well, it’s almost that time of the year again.

 The time of the year where all my money goes to the adorable Girl Scouts selling cookies outside of every single store.